suds-community/suds/README.rst

 Installation troubleshooting:
 -----------------------------

+* Released prior to ``0.7`` have many known installation issues requiring the target Python environment to be manually prepared when using some ancient Python versions, e.g. 2.4, 2.5 or 3.1.
 * Releases ``0.4.1. jurko 5 < x <= 0.6`` may not be installed using ``pip`` into
   a Python environment with an already installed ``setuptools`` package older than the version expected by our project.
 Displayed error message includes